ixpantia/faucet/docs/en/options.md

 The logging level to use.
 Refer to the [logging](./logging.md) section for more information.

+## Redirect logging to a file

+- CLI: `--log-file`
+- Environment: `FAUCET_LOG_FILE`
+- Default: `None`

+If you set this variable it will disable colors on `stderr` and save all output to the specified path.
+This will append, not overwrite previously existing files.

 ## Define a custom `Rscript` binary/executable

 - CLI: `--rscript` or `-r`